-Vegan chicken made from scratch with vital wheat gluten aka seitan.
-Super flavorful, high in protein and perfectly spiced with wonderful texture.
+This vegan chicken is made with vital wheat gluten aka seitan.
+It’s super flavorful, high in protein and has the perfect ‘meaty’ texture.

 So how’s this?
 You can make your own vegan chicken.

 And it tastes…. like chicken.
 What is this sorcery?

 Well, you’re not going to be confusing it with actual chicken, don’t worry about that.